zacktaylor12359/zacktaylor12359/README.md

 👋 Hi, I’m @zacktaylor12359

 I make amature websites and mobile apps.
-Sometimes I work on cool Arduino projects for my girlfriend.
 How's bout you pay me to write your friggn software or somethin?

 -zacktaylor159@gmail.com